 Overview of the concepts of supply and demand.
 Price and output decisions under competitive, imperfectly competitive, and monopolistic markets are discussed.
 RECOMMENDED: Eligibility for ENGL 100.
-PREREQ: MATH 110 or 112 (offered at CSM or Skyline) or 190, or appropriate score on District math placement test and other measures as appropriate that indicate proficiency in Elementary Algebra.
+PREREQ: MATH 110 or 112 (offered at CSM or Skyline) or 190, or appropriate score on the College Placement Test or other multiple measures assessment that indicate proficiency in Elementary Algebra.
 Transfer: CSU: DSI, UC.
 (IGETC: 4)